 For this is the reason the gospel was preached even to those who are now dead, so that they might be judged according to human standards in regard to the body, but live according to God in regard to the spirit.1 Peter 4:6 NIV

 This is another verse that is a bit challenging.
 The gospel was preached to those now dead.
 As in 1 Peter 3:19, we might ask what was preached, and who was it preached to?

 The proclamation to the imprisoned spirits in 3:19 would appear to be a proclamation of victory by Christ over the forces of evil.
 But here it is the gospel itself that is preached.
 The good news of salvation by grace alone, through faith alone, in Christ alone.

 But was it preached to those who had died before Christ came?
 Or was it referring to those who had died after hearing the gospel?
 Those who would argue for the former alternative see this as referring to Old Testament saints.
 Those who were faithful in life before Christ came were given the gospel.
 A gospel they would gladly receive.

 The alternative is that Peter was referring to first-generation believers who had begun to die, either naturally or from persecution.
 Which alternative is correct is something that was likely clear to Peter’s original audience, but much less so to us today.
 Which is right is beyond me.

 Believers seem to face the same fate as unbelievers, at least physically.
-Both are subject to death, bring an end to the life we know.
+Both are subject to death, bringing an end to the life we know.
 No matter how you live your life here, the end result is the same.
 Death.
 At least from the perspective of the unbeliever.

 And that is why the gospel is preached, even to those now dead.
 So that, even though we face the same physical death, our final end is different.
 Those who receive the gospel message, and live for God in this life, will live with him through eternity.
-But those who reject the gospel message face God’s judgement.
+But those who reject the gospel message face God’s judgment.